Wabinab/xenoblade-chronicles-2/src/16_bringing_pyra_home.md

 ---

-The group entered through the arch into the village.
-Children playing in the field saw someone entering and turned their attention.
-Not in unison, they called out, "**REX!!!**" and started running towards him, surrounded him.
-The group let him walked closer to his fellow homemates while waiting for him to reunite.
+The main entrance into the village was over an arch.
+While the children were busy playing, they immediately caught eyes with strange clothes.
+One after another, they recognized the one leading, "**REX!!!**", and all started dashing towards him, surrounded him with questions.
+The group paused their steps and let them reunite for themselves.

 ![Fonsett Village Entrance](images/188_home.jpg)